 M.A. students usually have a background of undergraduate courses in speech and hearing science, psychology of language, and human behavior that is equivalent to an undergraduate major in speech and hearing science at the University of Iowa.

-The Master of Arts (M.A.) education program in speech-language pathology {residential} at the University of Iowa is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association, 2200 Research Boulevard, #310, Rockville, MD 20850, 800-498-2071 or 301-296-5700.
+In addition to the University of Iowa's Regional accreditation from the Higher Learning Commission, the Master of Arts (M.A.) education program in Speech-Language Pathology and Audiology {residential} at the University of Iowa is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association, 2200 Research Boulevard, #310, Rockville, MD 20850, 800-498-2071 or 301-296-5700.

 Admission decisions are based on an applicant's credentials in relation to those of other individuals applying.
 Admissions are made only for the fall semester, and generally 24-25 students enter the program each year.